dotnet/designs/accepted/2021/platform-dependencies/platform-dependencies.md

     {
         // Major.Minor.Patch version of .NET release the dependencies are associated with public string DotnetReleaseVersion { get; set; }

+        // Set of available dependency usages that can be referenced by a platform dependency.
+        // A dependency usage is a descriptor of how a dependency is used by a component (e.g. default, diagnostics, localization).
+        // This maps the name of the name of the usage to its description. public IDictionary<string, string> DependencyUsages { get; }

         // Set of top-level platforms whose dependencies are described public IList<Platform> Platforms { get; }